Five Ways in Which Aloe Vera is Good for Your Heart

 1. Aloe vera regulates your good cholesterol (HDL)

+Good cholesterol, or HDL, also known as high-density lipoprotein, is one of two types of cholesterol in your blood.
 We call it “good” because it helps take excess bad cholesterol (LDL) in your blood to your liver, where your body can get rid of it.

-This is where you have to be careful, because some people have genetic issues that can lead to serious problems.
+But does that mean that the higher your levels of this lipoprotein, the better it is for your health?
+This is where you have to be careful because some people have genetic issues that can lead to serious problems.
 It’s best to just try to keep it balanced.
-That’s where aloe vera comes in.

 2. It lowers your triglyceride levels